engelanna/addressing-the-yan-report/assets/markdown/trial_2_martin_and_mercola.md

 :two: A human and a chimp: 98% 👨🏽🐵
 :three: A human and a mouse: 85% 👨🏽:mouse:

-...and then you have our two coronaviruses at 79% :alien:👾
+...and then you have our two coronaviruses at 79% 👾:alien:

 ---